econDS/yt-whisper/README.md

 # Automatic YouTube subtitle generation (A fork from https://github.com/m1guelpf/yt-whisper)

-This repository uses `youtube-dl` and [OpenAI's Whisper](https://openai.com/blog/whisper) to generate subtitle files for any youtube video.
+This repository uses `yt-dlp` and [OpenAI's Whisper](https://openai.com/blog/whisper) to generate subtitle files for any youtube video.

 ## Installation